dl2sba/LoLin_StandAloneMeasurements/README.md

 This is the main page of the file manager.
 - Here you can download the data file "data.csv" or simply use the link "Datendatei anzeigen" on the index page
 - Be aware of the "delete links" - they work without any security confirmation :-)

+## credits
+Some code is based on the work of Jens Fleischer https://fipsok.de/

+## libraries
+- The DHT library from ADAFRUIT: https://github.com/adafruit/DHT-sensor-library
+- Various ESP32 libraries provided by Espressif: https://github.com/espressif/arduino-esp32/tree/master/libraries These are installed, when you install the ESP32 plattform via this Boardmanager URL: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
+- Check, that the Espressif Board in V1.0.6 is installed